Anashel-RPG/echoai/README.md

 **Scene.csv** is a list of scenes that will be used to generate your echo.
 You can change the default scene or add as many scenes as you want.
 > **WARNING:** ![scene.jpg](readme_img%2Fscene.jpg) Since this is a csv format, do not include any commas in your scene name, and try to avoid punctuation.
 Do not change the first row of your file; it should be named 'Scene Description' as it is case-sensitive.

 Your second file, **Structure.csv,** represents a matrix of attributes that will be used to create your scenes.
 A matrix is composed of eight categories of attributes.
-By default, you will have nine values per category.
+By default, you will have various values per category.
 These will be randomly combined with your scenes to explore different visual possibilities.
-A codex with the default matrix will hold 387 million possibilities.
+A codex with the default matrix will hold million possibilities.
 > **WARNING:** ![structure.jpg](readme_img%2Fstructure.jpg) Similar to Scene.csv, you must not alter the first row and should not include any commas or punctuation when replacing or adding new attributes.
 You cannot change the number of categories or alter their names.
 >
->While you can add as many new attributes as you like, you must keep the same number of attributes per category.
+>While you can add as many new attributes as you like, if you want any attributes before the prompt, one column need to be name Prefix.
+Since it's a CSV format, if a column has less value, fill the empty row with empty "" value.

-To fully explore the possibilities of your codex, you should increase your EchoAI's multithreading capacity.
-This will be done in two locations.
-The first one is in your [config.py](config.py) file.
-Find the line `MAX_CONCURRENT_JOBS = 1` and change its value to 3.
-Note that 5 is the maximum value, but it may be less stable.
-This value manages how many echo images are being generated at the same time.
-Each echo will still have its own unique attributes combination.
+To fully explore the possibilities of your echoAi capacity and help manage all the possible variable in your Config.py file, a wizard will help you define what variable you wish to run for this session.

-The second location is in your [leonardo.json](config-files%2Fleonardo.json) file, located in your **'config-files/'** folder.
+If you wish to geneate more variaition of the same prompt, go to the [leonardo.json](config-files%2Fleonardo.json) file, located in your **'config-files/'** folder.
 Find the line `"NUM_IMAGES": 1`, and set its value to 2.
-This value manages how many variations (seeds) each echo should have.
-With the value 2, each unique echo attributes combination will always return two alternative image results.
 The maximum value is 4.

 Finally, the last step is to define how many echo cycles you wish to run.
 A cycle is the full production of all your scenes.
 By default, the value is set to 1.
 You can change this value in your [config.py](config.py) file.
 Find the line `NUM_ITERATIONS = 1` and change the value to the number of cycles you wish to run.
 There is no max value.